 But some fictional only kids (especially younger ones) are not happy with the situation.
 Maybe they're lonely because they have no one to play with.
 Maybe they're frustrated because they have no one to push around.
-Maybe they just see a lot of other kids with siblings in real life and are just jealous.
-Whatever way, they know what they really want: A younger sibling.
-And they aren't afraid to ask their parents for one.
+Maybe they just see a lot of other kids with siblings in real life and are just envious.
+Whatever way, they know what they really want: A younger sibling, and they aren't afraid to ask their parents for one.

-Frequently, kids will express a desire for a sibling the same gender as them: Girls generally want little sisters, and boys typically want little brothers.
-But the opposite situation isn't unknown: Sometimes boys want little sisters in an attempt to purposefully invoke Big Brother Instinct.
-Similarly, sometimes tomboyish girls will want brothers...and not-so-tomboyish ones want living dolls.
+Most of the time, kids will express a desire for a sibling of the same gender as them (i.e., girls generally want sisters while boys generally want brothers), but the opposite isn't unknown: sometimes, boys want sisters in an attempt to purposefully invoke Big Brother Instinct while tomboyish girls will want brothers...and not-so-tomboyish ones want living dolls.

 In works with a fantastic bent, this may be a cue for a younger sibling to suddenly come into the picture through supernatural or superscience-y means.
 In less-fantastic works, it's often up in the air whether the kid gets their sibling or not.
 Nor is there any guarantee that, should they get their wish, they and their new sibling will get along the way the older one dreamed.